The Independent Living Philosophy led to a new social paradigm for people with disabilities:

 The IL Movement continues to evolve.
 In addition to hundreds of Centers for Independent Living, many organizations work for change.
 Below are links to organizations that research, advocate and remove barriers to independent living for people with disabilities.

-The Ed Roberts Campus is a new nonprofit (501c3) corporation that has been formed by disability organizations that share a common history in the Independent Living Movement of People with Disabilities.
+The Ed Roberts Campus is a nonprofit (501c3) corporation that has been formed by disability organizations that share a common history in the Independent Living Movement of People with Disabilities.
 These organizations have joined together to plan and develop a universally designed, transit-oriented campus located at the Ashby BART Station in South Berkeley.

 ILRU – Independent Living Research Utilization creates opportunities for people with disabilities through research, education and consultation.
 Started in 1975, ILRU continues to be an important resource to Independent Living Centers and people with disabilities.